alexanderflann/Quant-Research/README.md

 1. The Black-Scholes Series \
    Articles No.1-5 explore the foundational principles, derivation and intuition of the Black-Scholes model.

+2. The Sharpe Ratio Series \
+   Articles No.6-7 explore  the Sharpe ratio in practice, from evaluating single assets to constructing more efficient, diversified portfolios.

 # Purpose

 This repository serves as a space to document my independent learning, explore quantitative ideas beyond formal coursework, and develop a clear, reproducible record of modelling work.
 It reflects my ongoing commitment to building knowledge in quantitative finance and computational methods.